trev155/LevelUpBound/README.md

 This game was developed using Unity 2018.

-This project was developed for my own interests, and is not monetized whatsoever.
+This project was developed for my own interests.

 ## Preview
 // TODO